RamiKrispin/vscode-r/README.md

 }
 ```

 As one of the dependcies of the R extension to VScode is the [languageserver](https://github.com/REditorSupport/languageserver) package, we will use the post create command argument (`postCreateCommand`) to run the `dependencies.R` file which simply installs the package:

 `examples/ex-4/.devcontainer/dependencies.R`
 ```R
 install.packages("languageserver")
 ```
-Please note that using the post-create command to install dependencies is not a robust or efficient approach.
+Please note that using the post-create command to install dependencies is **not a robust or efficient approach**.
 We will only use it to illustrate possible problems that may arise while installing R packages.
 Later, we will introduce more reliable methods for managing dependencies.

 To run the following example, open the `./examples/ex-4` on a new session in VScode and rebuild the container.
-To review the output of the `postCreateCommand` argument, click on the `show logs` option that pops on the bottom of the screen during this process or open the `Configuration` tab on the terminal window (ping rectangle in Figure 11 below).
+To review the output of the `postCreateCommand` argument, click on the `show logs` option that pops on the bottom of the screen during this process or open the `Configuration` tab on the terminal window (ping rectangle in Figure 13 below).
 You should expect to see when this process is complete to run the following error message (marked in red):

 <figure>
 <img src="images/languageserver-error.png" width="100%" align="center"/></a>
-<figcaption> Figure 11 - the output of the post create command, tring to install the languageserver package   </figcaption>
+<figcaption> Figure 13 - the output of the post create command, tring to install the languageserver package   </figcaption>
 </figure>

 <br>

 This error represents common issues when setting up a new environment - missing dependencies.
 In this case, one of the `languageserver` package dependencies -  the `xml2` package cannot be installed, as potentially, it is missing some Debian dependency (or dependencies).
+In the next section, we will review how to handle missing dependencies.

+### Handling Missing Dependencies

-While the post-creature command failed, the environment successfully opened, and you can now explore and try to debug the missing dependency.
-We will start by opening a new R session in the terminal and then try to install the `xml2` package.
-This will end up with the following error message:
+While the post-creature command failed, the environment was successfully opened.
+This allows us to explore and attempt to debug the missing dependency inside the container.
+Let's open a new R session in the terminal and attempt to install the `xml2` package.
+Sometimes, the error log can provide insight into the problem and make it easy to identify the issue or what is missing.
+However, in other cases, the error log might be vague, requiring additional research and investigation to determine the root cause.

+In the case of the `xml2` package installation, the error is intuitive:

 <figure>
 <img src="images/xml2-error.png" width="100%" align="center"/></a>
-<figcaption> Figure 12 - the output of the post create command, tring to install the xml2 package   </figcaption>
+<figcaption> Figure 14 - the output of the post create command, tring to install the xml2 package   </figcaption>
 </figure>

 <br>

+Which indicates that we are missing the libxml-2.0 Debian library.
+To fix this issue, we will use the following ad-hoc fix:
+- Set a helper `bash` script to install the required dependencies
+- Use the post-create command to run the bash script

-Which indicates that we are missing the [libxml-2.0](https://packages.debian.org/buster/libxml2-dev) Debian library.
-Example 5 (under the `./examples/ex-5/` folder) provides an ad-hoc solution for this issue by leveraging  an helper bash script that install the missing Debian library and than install the `languageserver` package:
+In example 5 (under the ./examples/ex-5/ folder), we use this simple bash script to install the Debian dependency and the `languageserver` package:

 `./examples/ex-5/.devcontainer/install_dependencies.sh`
 ```bash